men’s mental health

 Seek mental health information and resources from reliable sources.
 There’s so much out there, just a click away.
 The more we know, the better prepared we will be to face the world once again.

-The CovidWellbeingNI online hub is a great place to start.
+The CommunityWellbeing online hub is a great place to start.
 It provides a comprehensive range of information, self-help guides and ways to access help to support your mental health and wellbeing.
-Visit: https://covidwellbeingni.info/
+Visit: www.communitywellbeing.info

 Connecting is important because relationships can help us to build a sense of belonging and self-worth, providing emotional support and allowing us to share in positive experiences.

-Throughout the process of readjustment, it is vital to be patient with ourselves.
-Remember: things may not be as they were before.
+Throughout the process of reconnecting, it is vital to be patient with ourselves.

 We can tackle anxieties by controlling what’s controllable, pacing ourselves and not rushing into things we don’t want to do.
 Setting small challenges every day will build up our tolerance levels and varying our schedules allows us to encounter new situations and different people.